DanielTakeshi/Paper_Notes/deep_learning/Recurrent_Models_of_Visual_Attention.md

 iteration ... so at time t, the action a_t is like the current prediction.
 It may or may not get changed, but should *improve*, to whatever is outputted at a_T.

+After a second read, I'm starting to get really impressed.
+The cluttered MNIST experiment is creative!
+If I knew more about attention models, I'd provide comments/feedback, but judging by the amount of citations, there have been lots of improvements since this paper was published, so let me read more.